VinitSama/company-insight/readme.md

     You'll need an API key for the Serp API to perform Google searches.
 Follow these steps:

-    - Sign up on https://serpstack.com/ and get an API key.
+    - Sign up at https://serpstack.com/ and get an API key.
     - Store the key in an environment variable
 - Run the Application
 ```windows